 I like to brush Dijon mustard to my salmon, sprinkle a little dill, and call it a day.
-Dinner is ready in 30 minutes.
-Bonus: this meal is unintentionally “clean”, whole30, and paleo compliant. #holla
+Dinner is ready in 30 minutes!

-- 2 tbsp fresh dill (dried is fine too)
+- 2 tablespoons fresh dill - dried is fine too

-- ½ lb small new potatoes, sliced thinly
+- ½ lb small red or new potatoes - sliced thinly

-- 2 tbsp melted ghee, butter, or olive oil
+- 2 tablespoons melted ghee - butter, or olive oil

 - Place salmon, skin side down to baking sheet.
 Brush with Dijon, and sprinkle dill.